MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/security-auditing/advanced-security-audit-policy-settings/Audit-MPSSVC-Rule-Level-Policy-Change.md

 This topic for the IT professional describes the Advanced Security Audit policy setting, **Audit MPSSVC Rule-Level Policy Change**, which determines whether the operating system generates audit events when changes are made to policy rules for the Microsoft Protection Service (MPSSVC.exe).

-The Microsoft Protection Service, which is used by Windows Firewall, is an integral part of the computer’s threat protection against Internet-bound threats such as Trojans and spyware.
+The Microsoft Protection Service, which is used by Windows Firewall, is an integral part of the computer???s threat protection against Internet-bound threats such as Trojans and spyware.
 The tracked activities include:

 -   Active policies when the Windows Firewall service starts.